-he Sentinels of the Republic, whose aim was to stop federal encroachment on big business.
+In 1922, a political group was formed called the Sentinels of the Republic, whose aim was to stop federal encroachment on big business.
 Of course that's not really how they sold it, but instead vowed to "stop the growth of socialism" and "prevent the concentration of power in Washington through the multiplication of administrative bureaus under a perverted interpretation of the general welfare clause".
+Quite a mouthful.

 The Sentinels was actually a right-wing front group for the corporate sector, formed to handle the PR against any government legislation that might impede their ability to become filthy rich.
 Or should I say filthier?